p-stream/extension/README.md

 ### Why does the extension ask to "Access Data on All Sites"?
 - This project (movie-web) is designed to be 100% self-hostable and is completely open-source.
 Hard coding a set list of sites that it asks for permission would prevent the extension from working on self-hosted sites.
 The user would need to edit the code to manually add their site to the permission list.
 - Because we scrape from many sites, it would be tedious to allow every site.

+## Safety
+- It's **not required** to use P-Stream, it's entirely optional.
+- It doesn't track the user in any way or send data to any site besides the site you intend to use it with.
+- **All of the code is open-source and anyone can inspect it.**
+- The extension **must** be enabled on a per site basis, otherwise the connecting site cannot talk to the extension (using runtime.sendMessage).
+> Previously offical sites were hardcoded to automatically be enabled on, but due to concerns about how this could be abused, that has been removed. **We do not believe this was ever exploited.**

 ### Will this ever work with Safari?
 TL:DR: No, Apple's restrictions make it impossible currently.